drblaui/FU-Mail-App/README.md

 This is a <i>in devleopment</i> Mail Client that allows you to write and receive Mails from the ZeDat UNIX Webmail of the Freie Universität Berlin.

+This project is freezed for now, until I am more relaxed

 ## Features
 > Impelemted: ✔️ Planned but not yet implemented: ❌